An exceptional Catholic education in the heart of Oconomowoc

 In 2004, the Catholic Community of St. Jerome dedicated our new school building which officially completed phase 1 of our move to a new parish home on South Silver Lake Street.
 The building of our church completed our beautiful campus.

-St. Jerome Parish School educates and inspires students to be led by Christ to be compassionate leaders, collaborative learners, complex thinkers, equipped for learning, service to community, and a committed relationship with God.
+St. Jerome Parish School educates and prepares students to be led by Christ to be the best version of themselves as collaborative workers, complex thinkers, and servant leaders for lifelong learning and a continued relationship with God.

 “We follow Jesus in our thoughts, words, and actions every day by learning to love, loving to serve, and serving to lead.”
 Student Recited Mission